Cook Islands Trust vs. Jersey Trust

 When a Jersey Trust Makes Sense

-Jersey trusts are an excellent choice for international families managing generational wealth, holding complex commercial structures, or operating in environments where forced heirship laws would otherwise override their estate plans.
-The jurisdiction’s regulatory depth, judicial sophistication, and institutional trustee market are unmatched for wealth management.
+Jersey trusts are a strong choice for international families managing generational wealth, holding complex commercial structures, or operating in environments where forced heirship laws would otherwise override their estate plans.
+The jurisdiction’s regulatory depth, judicial sophistication, and institutional trustee market are well suited for those purposes.

-Jersey is also appropriate for individuals based in jurisdictions with political instability or weak property rights who need a stable, well-regulated trust environment with strong institutional backing.
-The implicit UK association provides a level of geopolitical stability that smaller offshore jurisdictions cannot match.
+Jersey is also appropriate for people based in jurisdictions with political instability or weak property rights who need a stable trust environment with strong institutional backing.
+The association with the United Kingdom provides geopolitical stability that smaller offshore jurisdictions cannot match.

 Jersey is not the right jurisdiction for a U.S. person whose primary concern is protecting assets from creditors, lawsuits, or judgment enforcement.
-The Trusts Law lacks the specific anti-creditor provisions, the compressed fraudulent transfer limitation period, the elevated burden of proof, and the statutory non-recognition of foreign judgments that make offshore trusts effective as asset protection vehicles.
-Jersey’s statute was built to manage wealth across generations, not to resist creditor attacks in real time.
+Jersey’s trust law lacks the compressed fraudulent transfer limitation period, the elevated burden of proof, and the statutory non-recognition of foreign judgments that make offshore asset protection trusts effective.

-For U.S. persons facing or anticipating litigation, a Cook Islands trust provides what Jersey does not: a beyond-a-reasonable-doubt standard, a one-to-two-year limitation period, categorical non-recognition of foreign judgments, and a trustee market built to resist enforcement orders.
-The best offshore trust jurisdictions for asset protection share these design features.
+For U.S. persons facing or anticipating litigation, a Cook Islands trust provides what Jersey does not: a beyond-reasonable-doubt standard for fraudulent transfer claims, a one-to-two-year limitation period, non-recognition of foreign judgments, and a trustee market built to resist enforcement orders.
+The strongest offshore trust jurisdictions for asset protection share these features.
 Jersey, despite its overall quality as a trust jurisdiction, does not.

 Gideon Alper